Associate Degrees for Transfer

 - Transferable:CSU

-This course is designed for students who are concurrently enrolled in ECE 404 and provides opportunities as possible when placements are available for experience working in a school environment with children and youth who have disabilities.
+This course provides experience working in a school environment with children and youth who have disabilities.
+It is designed as a laboratory for those who have completed or are concurrently enrolled in ECE 404.
 The course covers skills for students who want to be general educators, special educators, school and social service providers, and/or other community workers who are essential in providing inclusive/integrated environments for children and youth with disabilities.
-Environmental modifications including classroom, school, agency, and community settings are studied.
+Environmental modifications in educational, agency, and community settings are studied.
 Classroom modifications in curriculum, assessment, behavior management, and instructional methods are examined.
-This course meets the requirement for special education in inclusive settings.
-When taken concurrently with ECE 404, it is designed to meet the Special Education requirement for clear multiple and single subject credentials in California.
+When taken after or concurrently with ECE 404, it is designed to meet the Special Education requirement for clear multiple and single subject credentials in California.
+Students must supply their own transportation to selected elementary school placements.

 Upon completion of this course, the student will be able to:

-- synthesize characteristics and behaviors of students with disabilities in terms of program and developmental needs with the role of the classroom educators.
+- synthesize characteristics and behaviors of students with disabilities in terms of program and developmental needs and the role of the classroom educators.

 - identify strategies to promote student growth in social, academic, motor, and self-help domains.